 These health advice cards advise overseas travellers or returning New Zealanders on what to do if they get sick within a month of arriving in New Zealand.
 English versions of the cards are available at New Zealand's international airports.
 The cards may be actively distributed to travellers in a border response.

-The advice cards are available in 6 different languages.
+The advice cards are available in several different languages.
 The Ministry of Health is encouraging wider promotion of the health card message and is happy for agencies such as tourism industry providers and language schools to promote the message.
 Print-ready PDFs are available if you wish to have them printed professionally.

 The message on the card is: